Back-to-School: 3 Ways to Support Kids

 Text that reads: Back-to-school 3 ways to support your kids

-How can parents and caregivers best support their kids as they head back-to-school?
-What challenges might kids face this year given the pandemic?
+How can parents and caregivers best support their kids as they head back to school?
+What challenges might kids face this year, given the pandemic?

 Parent Message #1: “School is going to look and feel different this year.
 Change can be hard sometimes.
 I’m going to keep checking in with you to see how you are doing.
 I want you to know that I’m here for you as we navigate changes.”